When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Computational and Equilibrium Properties of Optimal CPRR Schemes

-We show that, in general, the endogenous and exogenous equilibria are not the same.
-To this end, we first recall that an exogenous equilibrium only depends on the tolling scheme $\ttau$ and is completely independent of the refunds $\r$.
-On the other hand, since users take into account revenue refunds in the case of the endogenous equilibrium, each user must know the refunding policy $\r$ to reason about their strategies in the congestion game.
-In particular, each user (and coaltion of users within a group) must be able to reason about how a change in their strategy, i.e., the path(s) on which they travel, will change the total amount of refund they receive, and in effect their travel cost.
-Thus, for this section, we restrict to a specific class of revenue refunds that satisfy the revenue-refunding policy of Algorithm~\ref{alg:greedy}.
-That is, users are given refunds through a process that results in an outcome analogous to a max-min allocation.
+\paragraph{Endogenous Equilibria with Coalitions Differ from Exogenous Equilibria} We first show that, in general, the endogenous equilibria with coalitions and exogenous equilibria are not the same.
+To this end, we first recall that an exogenous equilibrium only depends on the tolling scheme $\ttau$ and is completely independent of the refunds $\rr$.
+On the other hand, since users take into account revenue refunds in the case of the endogenous equilibrium, each user must know the refunding policy $\rr$ to reason about their strategies when making travel decisions.
+In particular, each user (and coalition of users within a group) must be able to reason about how a change in their strategy, i.e., the path(s) on which they travel, will change the total amount of refund they receive, and in effect their travel cost.
+Thus, for this section, we restrict our attention to revenue-refunding schemes resulting from \ifarxiv Algorithm~\ref{alg:greedy}.\else the max-min refunding policy described in Section~\ref{sec:opt-scheme-kkt} \fi That is, users are given refunds through a process analogous to a max-min allocation.
 We now construct a counterexample to show that an exogenous $\ttau$-equilibrium flow may no longer be an equilibrium when users take into account refunds in their travel cost minimization.